What every best Portable Air Conditioners has:

 Amazon carries hundreds of different models of portable air conditioners.
-Many get at least some feedback, while others get hundreds of user reviews, all left by Amazon.com shoppers.
-While those with ample feedback struggle to get better than so-so reviews, a few get scores of 4 stars or higher and more than 100 reviews.
+Many get at least some feedback, while others get hundreds of user reviews, all left by Amazon shoppers.
+While those with ample feedback struggle to get better than so-so reviews, a few get scores of 3.8 stars or higher and more than 100 reviews.

-This retail website carries a variety of air conditioners, including nearly 50 portable units from brands like Soleus, NewAir, and Honeywell.
-Only a handful of models receive a significant number of reviews.
+This retail website carries a variety of air conditioners, including more than 50 portable units from brands like Soleus, NewAir, and Honeywell.
+Only a handful of models receive a significant number of reviews, however.

-Walmart.com sells lots of portable air conditioners as well, but we saw less feedback here than at other sites.
+Walmart sells lots of portable air conditioners as well, but we saw less feedback here than at some other sites.
 Once again only a few models receive scores of 4-stars or more and enough reviews for that rating to be meaningful.

-LivingDirect.com, a retail website that sells appliances for the home and kitchen, carries just around 10 models of portable air conditioners.
+LivingDirect.com, a retail website that sells appliances for the home and kitchen, carries more than 30 models of portable air conditioners.
 Of these, LivingDirect.com's two house brands, EdgeStar and KoldFront, get the most feedback -- and relatively good feedback compared to most other brands of portable air conditioners.
-However, those brands have not been evaluated by expert reviewers.
+However, those brands have not been tested by expert reviewers.

 About 80 portable air conditioners available at Sylvane, but most have only a handful of reviews.
 Best in Class, Strong Performer and Good Value models are named, but the basis for those designations is not well explained.
 You can also find a buying guide and other information regarding selecting and installing a portable air conditioner.